[ English | Español | Pyccκuú ]

 Compile, link and run:

-\nasm\polink /ENTRY:start /SUBSYSTEM:CONSOLE test_nasm.obj msvcrt.lib
+\nasm\polink /ENTRY:start /SUBSYSTEM:CONSOLE test.obj msvcrt.lib

 Hello, world!